WIAA Washington State Debate Championships

 5) Clash is required.
 Because there is no presumption, you don't just get to win on Con if Pro doesn't make their case.
 "Two ships passing" debates end up being decided on my ballot by coin flip.
 I've decided PF rounds on the mere appearance of clash on a single otherwise irrelevant point because neither team wanted to engage the other.
 Make a good debate.
 Engage your opponent with direct clash please.

 6) Crossfire is a freely flowing exchange.
 It is not cross-examination with an examiner and a respondent.
-Statements are not only allowed, but expected (though most of the time questions begin the process), especially in Grand Crossfire.
+Statements are not only allowed, but expected, especially in Grand Crossfire.
+Show off your discussion skills in these periods.

 Most of all, have fun.
 Nothing in our round is worth stressing out about.
 Someone will win.
 Someone will lose.
-Do what you can and be satisfied with the result.
+Do what you can and be satisfied with your effort, if not the result.

 I find that it is best to judge on what's being said and understood rather than the largest amount of evidence presented.
 I want to see competitors use their voice to convince me of their position rather than sprout out tons of pieces of evidence.
 I want ethos, pathos and logos in your arguments.
 That being said, I need to hear the arguments so rate of speech is key for me, especially in cross examination.